Introduction

 How to Use an AR Aging Report?

-The AR aging report gives us a statistical report of the pending invoices from the customer’s end and insights on how to improve workflows.
-You can effectively use the AR aging report for:
+The AR aging report gives us a statistical report of the pending invoices from the customer’s end and insights on improving workflows.
+It is crucial to manage your business’s cash flow and ensure timely collections.
+Here’s how to use it effectively:

 Wrapping Up